TheBigBrainsCompany/TbbcMoneyBundle/README.md

     ];
 ```

-For Symfony 1, 2 or 3, in your config.yml, add the currencies you want to use and the reference currency.
+For Symfony 3, in your config.yml, add the currencies you want to use and the reference currency.
-For Symfony 4 create a file like config/packages/tbbc_money.yml and add it there.
+For Symfony 4 and higher create a file like config/packages/tbbc_money.yml and add it there.

 ```yaml
 tbbc_money: